reteps/reteps.github.io/blog/angry-productivity/index.md

 #### Improving Mac Development

 *   Stop clicking on download links.
-Use [brew] (https://brew.sh/)to install terminal apps and GUI apps.
+Use [brew](https://brew.sh/) to install terminal apps and GUI apps.
 *   Use [Iterm2](https://iterm2.com/).
 The default terminal sucks.
 Make it better.
 Use zsh.
 Bash is an ancient shell.
 Get [oh-my-zsh](https://ohmyz.sh/) for the plugins.
 Then get a [git version control plugin.](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/git/git.plugin.zsh) Boom, no more git status checks.
 *   Need Windows?
 Need Linux?
 Use [Parallels](https://www.parallels.com/). 🏴‍☠️[PD-Runner](https://github.com/utsanjan/PD-Runner)🏴‍☠️.
 Runs natively on ARM with the hypervisor.
 It’s fast.
 *   Dependency Hell for your project?
 Stop.
 Use [Docker](https://www.docker.com/).
 It’s 2022.